nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-`datetime` library in python is very useful in manipulating date-times.
+`datetime` module in python is very useful in manipulating date-times.
+`calendar` module in python is very useful in performing general calendar related functions

 ### Installation
 In command prompt type `pip install datetime` and press Enter